status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 ## Building from source

-> 🛈 If you are planning to use the precompiled binaries, you can skip this section and go straight to the [binaries](./binaries.md)!
+> ℹ️ If you are planning to use the precompiled binaries, you can skip this section and go straight to the [binaries](./binaries.md)!

 When building from source, you will need additional build dependencies to be installed: